Chapter

 The dialog here reads like a summary, not a word-for-word transcript.
 It's possible that Jesus described additional specific details about her past.
 Given what the woman tells the other Samaritans—that Jesus knew "everything" she had done—this is more likely than not (John 4:39).
 And yet, Jesus mentions these sins not simply to shame her, or even "just" to make her understand her own sin.
 The fact that Jesus not only knows that the woman is living in sin, but knows specific details of her sin, is crucial to understanding the rest of the conversation.

 Jesus is also putting His upcoming statement about those whom God seeks in context.
 Jesus sought out this conversation, even though He knew that she was an immoral, outcast Samaritan woman.
-God seeks sinners, even though He knows exactly how depraved they really are.
+God seeks sinners, even though He knows exactly how depraved we really are.
 When Jesus says God is "seeking such people," that includes this woman, who has been an outcast among outcasts.

 Expand